chaitralipar/Bharat-Intern/README.md

 **Keywords:**

-Facial Emotion Recognition
+**Facial Emotion Recognition
 Deep Learning
 Computer Vision
 Emotion Classification
 Convolutional Neural Networks (CNN)
 OpenCV
-Python
+Python**

 **Techniques Used:**

-Convolutional Neural Networks (CNNs): We use CNNs to process and extract features from facial images.
+**Convolutional Neural Networks (CNNs)**: We use CNNs to process and extract features from facial images.
 These deep learning models have proven effective in image classification tasks.

-Emotion Classification: The system is trained to recognize several basic emotions, including happiness, sadness, anger, surprise, fear, and neutral.
+**Emotion Classification**: The system is trained to recognize several basic emotions, including happiness, sadness, anger, surprise, fear, and neutral.
 We employ a multi-class classification approach.

-OpenCV Integration: OpenCV is used for capturing and preprocessing video frames, enabling efficient face detection and alignment for input into the emotion recognition model.
+**OpenCV Integration**: OpenCV is used for capturing and preprocessing video frames, enabling efficient face detection and alignment for input into the emotion recognition model.

-Data Augmentation: To improve model robustness, data augmentation techniques like rotation, scaling, and brightness adjustment are applied during training.
+**Data Augmentation**: To improve model robustness, data augmentation techniques like rotation, scaling, and brightness adjustment are applied during training.

-Model Evaluation: We provide comprehensive model evaluation metrics such as accuracy, confusion matrices, and F1-scores to assess the system's performance.
+**Model Evaluation**: We provide comprehensive model evaluation metrics such as accuracy, confusion matrices, and F1-scores to assess the system's performance.